JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-1.md

 series: [docker-training]
 nocomment: false
 draft: false
 summary: Getting started with docker.
-In this tutorial we will take a quick run at getting our environment set up in preperation for the rest of the series.
+In this tutorial we will take a quick run at getting our environment set up in preparation for the rest of the series.
 ---

 Before we can really dive into this project we need take care of a few things.
 First we need to get our environment setup to run docker.
 Then we need to go over a couple things about Dockerfiles and the Docker CLI